trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 SmartLock is a password manager that is available in Google Chrome, it supports Google Authenticator and Security Keys.
 The security key (FIDO2 / U2F) option is the most secure option.

-## OpenPGP File Encryption and Secure Communication {#secure-com}
+## OpenPGP File Encryption {#openpgp}

 OnlyKey is OpenPGP compatible and the worlds first plug and play encryption device.
 It is universally supported and does not require special software or drivers.
-With OnlyKey and Keybase together you have offline cold storage of your OpenPGP keys and can still easily encrypt messages and files.
+There are two ways to use OnlyKey with OpenPGP.

+1) **[OnlyKey WebCrypt](https://docs.crp.to/webcrypt.html)** - Provides a way to securely use OnlyKey for OpenPGP in the browser.
+The Webcrypt app loads everything necessary to encrypt messages and files directly in the local browser without the need to send messages or files over the Internet.
+Data between [OnlyKey](https://onlykey.io) and the local browser is end-to-end encrypted.
+This provides encryption everywhere on-the-go and supports macOS, Windows, Linux, Chrome OS, Android, and iPhone (Safari on iOS 13.3+).
+More information on mobile support [here](https://docs.crp.to/mobile.html).
+2) **[OnlyKey GPG Agent](https://docs.crp.to/onlykey-agent.html#gpg-agent-quickstart-guide)** - A hardware-based GPG agent that provides a way to securely use OnlyKey for OpenPGP on a local computer.
+Instead of keeping keys on a computer, OnlyKey generates and securely stores your keys off of the computer and you can still easily use GPG to do things like sign emails, git commits, software packages etc.

 {% include tip.html content="Watch a video [here](https://vimeo.com/374653109) that demonstrates using OnlyKey WebCrypt for file encryption<br>[![How-To: Use OnlyKey WebCrypt for file encryption](https://raw.githubusercontent.com/trustcrypto/trustcrypto.github.io/master/images/webcrypt.png)](https://vimeo.com/374653109)" %}

-1) **[OnlyKey WebCrypt Web App](https://docs.crp.to/webcrypt.html)** is supported on Firefox, Brave, Edge (new) and Google Chrome for sending secure messages right in the browser.
-It is also supported on Android and iOS for more information [read this](https://docs.crp.to/mobile.html).

-2) **[OnlyKey WebCrypt Native App](https://docs.crp.to/webcrypt.html)** provides the same app functionality but as a native app for that runs on Windows, mac OS, or Linux.

 {% include note.html content="Private keys are securely stored on OnlyKey and are not accessible to the app or to the browser.
 This is in contrast to for example PGP/GPG software, webmail (i.e. Protonmail), and smartphone apps.
 Additionally, physical user presence is required to process secure messages/files.
 This is in contrast to Smart Cards which only require a PIN code that can be captured and replayed without physical user presence." %}

-### How it works {#openpgp-how}
+### How WebCrypt works {#openpgp-how}

 {% include callout.html content="**Step 1.
 Find a Keybase User -** The first step in sending a secure message or file is to identify who to send it to.
 Browse to [https://apps.crp.to/search](https://apps.crp.to/search) to use our custom Keybase search tool to search Keybase users by:<br>
 - Twitter, Github, Reddit, or Hackernews Usernames<br>